Isentropic hybrid stars in the Nambu-Jona-Lasinio model: effects of neutrino trapping: Phase Transition with Trapped Neutrinos

 In this study, we neglect the contribution of the muon lepton sector.
-In proto–neutron star matter it is usually imposed a vanishing muon lepton fraction, $Y_{L_{\mu}=0}$.
-This condition does not strictly forbid the presence of muons, but implies that any finite muon density must be compensated by an excess of muon antineutrinos.
+In~proto-neutron star matter, a vanishing muon lepton fraction, $Y_{L_{\mu}=0}$, is usually imposed.
+This condition does not strictly prohibit the presence of muons, but~it implies that any finite muon density must be compensated by an excess of muon antineutrinos.
 Muons can therefore appear once the electron chemical potential becomes sufficiently large for weak processes involving the muon sector to be energetically allowed.
-In typical proto-neutron star conditions, however, the muon population is expected to remain subdominant.
-Moreover, a consistent inclusion of the muon sector in a phase transition analysis under Gibbs conditions introduces an additional conserved charge, and hence an extra chemical potential associated with muon lepton number.
+In~typical proto-neutron star conditions, however, the~muon population is expected to remain subdominant.
+Moreover, the~consistent inclusion of the muon sector in a phase transition analysis under Gibbs conditions introduces an additional conserved charge and~hence an extra chemical potential associated with the muon lepton number.
 This significantly increases the complexity of the construction.
-Given the expected minor role of muons and in order to keep the analysis tractable, we neglect their contribution and focus instead on the impact of trapped electron neutrinos on the nature of the phase transition.
-The effect of the muon sector can be systematically investigated in future work.
+Given the expected minor role of muons, and in order to keep the analysis tractable, we neglect their contribution and focus instead on the impact of trapped electron neutrinos on the nature of the phase transition.
+The~effect of the muon sector can be systematically investigated in future~work.